noxdafox/pebble/README.txt

 Launch a task in a thread and wait for its results::

-    from pebble import Asynchronous
+    from pebble import asynchronous

-    @Asynchronous
+    @asynchronous
     def do_job(foo, bar=0):
     	return foo + bar